 *Augmented DistilBERT using Jaxon’s synthetic data

-Experiments were conducted using the IMDb dataset described below.
-Labels were stripped from the dataset and the fully-unlabeled dataset was then uploaded into the Jaxon platform.
-Examples were classified within the platform as either a positive review or a negative review.
+Experiments were conducted using the IMDb dataset described to the right.
+Labels were stripped from the dataset, and the now-unlabeled dataset was uploaded into the Jaxon platform.
+Examples were classified within the platform as either a positive or negative review.

-20 examples were manually labeled within the Jaxon platform, which took about half an hour to complete.
-These 20 labeled examples and the rest of the unlabeled dataset (less 25% held out for testing) were then used to train an augmented DistilBERT model leveraging Jaxon's unsupervised data augmentation technology.
+20 examples were manually labeled within the Jaxon platform, which took about half an hour.
+These 20 labeled examples and the rest of the unlabeled dataset (less 25% held out for testing) were then used to train an augmented DistilBERT model leveraging Jaxon’s unsupervised data augmentation technology.